radiantlogic-v8/documentation-new/documentation/configuration/data-sources/data-sources-supported.md

 ### Cloud Directory Services

+To connect to the following cloud directory services, following the steps to: [Create Data Sources](./data-sources#managing-data-sources)
+Templates for cloud directory services are located on the OTHER tab.

-- Entra ID (formerly Azure AD)
+- Entra ID (formerly Azure AD).
+Use the template named mgraph or Entra ID.
-- PingOne
+- PingOne.
+Use the template named SCIMv2.
-- Okta Universal Directory
+- Okta Universal Directory.
+Use the template named Okta.

 ### Applications/Other**